-- Follow the current CLINIC list of training template to document trainings. - For applicants for first time accreditation, generally, OLAP considers only recent training (i.e. within the last 3 years.) - If you have taken CLINIC's Comprehensive Overview of Immigration Law (COIL) training or another fundamentals course that is over three years old, consider whether it is necessary to re-take the course.
+- Follow the current CLINIC sample list of training template to document trainings. - For applicants for first time accreditation, generally, the DOJ R & A Program considers only recent training (i.e. within the last 3 years.) - If you have taken CLINIC's Comprehensive Overview of Immigration Law (COIL) training or another fundamentals course that is over three years old, consider whether it is necessary to re-take the course.
 An example of someone who may not have to take the course is someone who had accreditation at another organization, there is no or a small gap in their status as an accredited representative and is applying for the first time to a new organization.
-Note: A fundamentals course does not need to be retaken if the applicant is going from partial to full accreditation. - OLAP has stated that the fundamentals course alone is not sufficient training for initial partial accreditation.
-Additionally, applicants for full accreditation must take additional trainings related to practice before the immigration courts and trial advocacy skills.
-Therefore, in addition to the fundamentals course, make sure the applicant lists additional trainings that are related to the services the program provides/plans to provide and related to immigration court practice, such as removal defense, court skills, and/or oral and written trial and appellate advocacy.
-If additional trainings are needed there are many free ones available at https://www.cliniclegal.org/training/archive, and https://pbtraining.org/course-cat/deportation-defense/ https://www.immigrationadvocates.org/nonprofit/webinars/ (membership required for access to training - free for employees of non-profits).
+Note: A fundamentals course does not need to be retaken if the applicant is going from partial to full accreditation. - The DOJ R & A Program has stated that the fundamentals course alone is not sufficient training for initial partial accreditation.
+Additionally, applicants for full accreditation must take additional trainings related to practice before the immigration courts and trial advocacy skills. - o In addition to the fundamentals course, make sure the applicant lists additional trainings that are related to the services the program provides/plans to provide and related to

-- Make sure that trainings that are specific to substantive areas of immigration law practice are included.
-Note that program management and cultural competence can be included, but OLAP has stated that they are not sufficient on their own for accreditation. - Make sure to include training related to court skills and advocacy outlined above. - For each training include the title, type of training (webinar, 8-week e-learning course, 2-day conference, etc.), specific dates (DD/MM/YEAR), duration (hours), and organization that provided it.
-A one or two sentence description is helpful if it is not obvious from the title. - List trainings in an organized manner, such as listing the training courses in reverse chronological order. - If applicable Consider listing the COIL or other fundamentals course listed first or bold/highlight it for ease of review by OLAP.
-COIL can be described as "an intensive, 6-week [or 8-week] course on the fundamentals of immigration law, procedure, and practice."

-V. A certificate of training from the training organization or similarly verifiable record for each training attended.
+- immigration court practice, such as removal defense, court skills, and/or oral and written trial and appellate advocacy. - o If additional trainings are needed there are many free ones available at CLINIC Training Archive, and Pro Bono Training Institute for Immigration Court trainings and Immigration Advocates Network (IAN) webinars (membership required for access to training free for employees of non-profits). - Make sure that trainings that are specific to areas of immigration law practice are included.
+Note that program management and cultural competence can be included, but the DOJ R & A Program has stated that they are not sufficient on their own for accreditation. - o Make sure to include training related to court skills and advocacy outlined above. - For each training, include the title, type of training (webinar, 8-week e-learning course, 2-day conference, etc.), specific dates (DD/MM/YEAR), duration (hours), and organization that provided it.
+A one or two sentence description is helpful if it is not obvious from the title. - List trainings in an organized manner, such as listing the trainings in reverse chronological order. - If applicable Consider listing the COIL or other fundamentals course listed first or bold/highlight it for ease of review by the DOJ R & A Program.
+COIL can be described as "an intensive, 6-week [or 8-week] course on the fundamentals of immigration law, procedure, and practice." - V. A certificate of training from the training organization or similarly verifiable record for each training attended.
 Plus, documentation of a course completed on the fundamentals of immigration law, procedure, and practice for first time applicants for accreditation only